 The term also refers to the healing practices and products used alongside, and in conjunction with, traditional medicine.

-Complementary medicine is an increasingly popular choice for many.
+Complementary medicines are an increasingly popular choice for many.

-In fact, there are many traditional healthcare facilities that offer, and now recommend, a range of alternative treatments as part of their holistic therapy plans.
+In fact, there are many mainstream healthcare facilities, or allopathic centers, that offer, and now recommend, a range of alternative therapies as part of their holistic therapy plans.

 For example, many cancer patients who receive chemotherapy are now encouraged to include acupuncture as an additional treatment.